kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 they are also processed via the Workload Scheduling Cycle, which takes the previously scheduled Pods into consideration.
 This is done for safety reasons to ensure the PodGroup-level constraints are still satisfied.
-However, if the `PodGroup` is being processed, these new Pods must wait for the ongoing pod group scheduling to be finished, before being considered.
+However, if the `PodGroup` is being processed, these new Pods must wait for the ongoing pod group scheduling to be finished (pass `WaitOnPermit`), before being considered.

 The cycle proceeds as follows: